-Jean-Claude was born and raised in Abidjan, Ivory Coast, in West Africa.
-He began dancing professionally at age 15 and performed with the Dante Theater Company for five years before touring the United States as a principal dancer with Ballet Jolem.
+Jean-Claude was born and raised in Abidjan, Ivory Coast in West Africa.
+He began dancing professionally at age 15, and performed with the Dante Theater Company for five years before touring the U.S. as principal dancer with Ballet Jolem.
 He regularly performs and teaches at dance camps and festivals throughout the U.S. He produced a special event for children at the Kennedy Center, performing masked dances from his own village.
-During the past 10 years, he taught at Lisangua Ya Bato Dance and Drum Camp in Woodstock, New York, and worked with students and faculty at Goddard College, Saint Michael’s College, Middlebury College and Norwich University in Vermont.
-For the past three years, he has choreographed and taught classes at “Africa in the Ozarks”, a West African dance camp in Eureka Springs, Arkansas.
+During the past 10 years, he taught at Lisangua Ya Bato Dance and Drum Camp in Woodstock, New York and worked with students and faculty at Goddard College, Saint Michael’s College, Middlebury College and Norwich University in Vermont.
+For the past several years, he has choreographed and taught classes at “Africa in the Ozarks”, a West African dance camp in Eureka Springs, Arkansas.
 He was also the lead choreographer for the Lannaya West African Drum and Dance Ensemble in Austin.
 Today he works regularly with high schools and dance studios around Austin to choreograph professional and student performances.

-Beginning dance at age 3, Mia has maintained multi-disciplinary training in ballet, contemporary, lyrical, modern, hip hop, jazz, and tap.
+Beginning dance at age three, Mia has maintained multidisciplinary training in ballet, contemporary, lyrical, modern, hip hop, jazz, and tap.
 She was born and raised in Houston, Texas, where she trained with the pre-professional company, BalletForte, under Michael Banigan and Dianne Jarrell.
 She also served as captain of the Dulles Dolls Dance Team under the mentorship of Angela Hayes.

 Currently, Mia attends the University of Texas at Austin for Communication & Leadership and Psychology.
 As an undergraduate student, she is the director of Steel Dance Company.
 She also performs with local companies, such as ARCOS and Early Era Collective, and teaches at various studios in the Austin area.